 I will never forget the first time my hubby took me mushroom hunting in the woods and we found a beautiful large porcini mushroom!
 My excitement was truly childlike!
 I was expecting to take it home to cook but my hubby insisted we eat it raw, there in the woods!
-All I can say is Amazing with a capital A! (go straight to recipe)
+All I can say is Amazing with a capital A!

 Mushroom hunting in Italy.

 There are quite a few species that they search for, but porcini are the treasure of the hunt.
 They are also among the most difficult to find.
 It may be possible to discover a carpet of chanterelles (finferli in Italian) but not porcini!
 They tend to hide in the darker crevices under leaves and detritus.

 The most highly appreciated from a culinary point of view is Boletus edulis, or the king bolete.
 This is usually the mushroom people refer to when they say porcini and this is the one the Italians use in their cuisine to make some of the most delicious dishes in their repertoire! (in my opinion anyway!)

-Fresh, frozen or dried porcini?
+Which are better; fresh, frozen or dried porcini?

-Among the most popular ways to cook Boletus edulis in Italy are in risotto or with pasta.
+Among the most popular ways to cook Boletus edulis in Italy are in risotto or with pasta like this tagliatelle with porcini recipe.
 Since fresh ones are hard to come by, seasonal and expensive when bought, many people (even in Italy) use dried or frozen mushrooms instead.